jpoehls/zduck.com/_posts/2014/2014-03-21-go-project-structure-and-dependencies.md

 description: "My KISS recipe for organizing your Go project files and managing dependencies."
 ---

-Go is build around the concept of your [GOPATH](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable) which is a common workspace for most (or all) of your Go source code.
-I think this works pretty well but sometimes you don't want the third party packages you depend on to be in your primary GOPATH.
+Go is build around the concept of a [GOPATH](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable) which is a common workspace for most (or all) of your Go source code.
+This works well but sometimes you don't want the third party packages you depend on to be in your primary GOPATH.
 I can think of a few reasons for this:

 - You have multiple Go apps and each depend on different versions of the same third party package.
 Ideally these packages would use a versioned URL so that the import paths are different but this isn't always the case.
 (See [http://gopkg.in](http://gopkg.in), a great tool for package authors to use for providing versioned URLs.)